 Can Your Rent Payments Help Build Your Credit History?

 Although this is a relatively new idea in Canada, other places in the world have already introduced similar landlord rental reporting platforms.
-For instance, in the United States, companies like Rental Kharma and Rent Reporters send their rental payments to the American branch of TransUnion, while Cozy reports to Experian Connect.
+For instance, in the United States, companies like Rental Kharma and Rent Reporters send their rental payments to the American branch of TransUnion, while Cozy reports to Experian.

 Find out who are Canada’s biggest credit bureaus.

 How Can The Landlord Credit Bureau (LCB) Help You Improve Your Credit?